3 Using Containers

 3.0.1 A note about “window juggling”

-When learning another software skill like containers, it sometimes means you’ll have to keep track of more windows.
+When learning another software skill like containers, it sometimes means you’ll have to keep track of more than one window.
 We call this “Window Juggling”.
 It’s an overlooked skill but something you’ll become more comfortable with.

 IMPORTANT: Use the checkboxes to follow along with each step in the activities!
-This is to help you keep track because steps have to be done and in order!
+This is to help you keep track because the steps have to be done in order!

 3.1 Activity Instructions